EJL3/FRIDAY_virtual_assistant/README.md

 you can send email to different people by just saying there name, ALERT:- i have not included the code for this, however, you can do this by yourself by adding dictionary (take it as a challenge). in future i will add more features to it. :-] please keep in mind that for sending email you have to turn on less secure app access in gmail settings.
 If any ideas or errors feel free to post it in the issues.
+Inorder to call and send sms u need to have a account in twilio app.